Data Protection Centre/Microsoft 365/A Primer to Microsoft 365 eDiscovery Solutions

 3. What are the types of eDiscovery solutions available?

-Microsoft Core (Standard) eDiscovery builds on the basic capabilities of the Content Search tool.
+Microsoft 365’s eDiscovery (Standard), previously referred to as Core eDiscovery, builds upon the basic capabilities of the Content Search tool.
 Core (Standard) eDiscovery allows administrators and users with relevant permissions to create an eDiscovery case, search for content located in different Microsoft services, preview and export the search results, add managers to the case, place holds, etc.

 The eDiscovery Search tool can be used to search for content across Microsoft 365 data sources using keywords and conditions.
 The results of the search can then be exported to a local computer.